OlehCherkes/ATE401/README.md

 Read byte.

-To test the TXD line in EEPROM sets 1 byte via test equipment using I2C interface, and then this byte reads via UART interface.
-For checking, bytes are compared.
+To check the TXD line in ip401 EEPROM sets 1 byte using test equipment (I2C), and then reads this byte using the UART.
+TFor checking bytes are compared.
 ```markdown
   [MAGIC:3][LENGTH:1][TXD:1][CRC8:1]
 ```